floragunncom/search-guard-docs/concepts.md

 Search Guard then **authenticates** the credentials **against a backend authentication module**.
 This step is performed by a so called **Authenticator**.

-Authenticators can be very diverse regarding its principles and inner workings.
+Authenticators can be very diverse regarding their principles and inner workings.
 For example, a file based authenticator might simply verify a user against a file containing usernames and (hashed) passwords.
 An LDAP authenticator on the other hand verifies the users credentials against an LDAP server.

 In order for Search Guard to work, there always has to be at least one authenticator configured.
 If this is not the case, an implicit one will be created.
 This will authenticate the credentials against the internal user database and use HTTP Basic as the credentials provider.